newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ### Pipe

-A [pipe](https://angular.io/guide/pipes) is a class that takes input data and transforms it into a desired output.
+A [pipe](https://angular.io/guide/pipes) is a class that takes input data and transforms it into the desired output.
 In our case, we'll pipe received data through an error handler.
 We can also call a [retry()](https://angular.io/guide/http#retry) operation within a pipe to deal with network interruptions.
 Here is an example:

 ```ts
  getPosts(): Observable<Post[]> {